johnmathews/johnmathews.is/data/blog/principles-of-oop.md

 2. Instance methods compared to class methods.
 3. Inheritance, mixins, and decorators.
 4. The "magic" within the `Django` source code that requires `mypy` to use extensions in order to do its static type checking correctly.

+[^1]: Unfortunately I didn't get the job.
+They wanted a senior Python developer with experience with `Infrastructure As Code`, and also working at an agency.
+Can't win them all.